eliranyasharel/DP_HIT/README.md

 Facebook fetures

 * Filtering my fiends list by their relationship status
-* Filtering my fiends list by their Relegation
+* Filtering my fiends list by their relegation